1. What is the Pan-Canadian Claimants Compensation Plan, and why was it created?

 If you have not received a confirmation after submitting your registration form, please verify your junk or spam folder.
 If you are still unable to find a confirmation, send us an email at PCCAgent@TobaccoClaimsCanada.ca.

-No. Only the Legal Representative of the Estate of the PCC-Claimant needs to register and, when the time comes, submit the Claim Form on behalf of the Estate.
+No. Only the Legal Representative of the Estate of the Tobacco-Victim needs to register and, when the time comes, submit the Claim Form on behalf of the Estate.

 This means that each heir does not need to fill out their own registration forms or claim forms.

-23. For a tobacco-victim who passed away after March 8, 2019, and met all the other PCC Eligibility Criteria, will compensation be paid to all of their surviving family members?
+26. For a Tobacco-Victim who passed away after March 8, 2019, and met all the other PCC Eligibility Criteria, will compensation be paid to all of their surviving family members?

-There is only one compensation payment per eligible PCC-Claimant under the PCC Compensation Plan.
-The heirs of a PCC-Claimant who passed away after March 8, 2019, and meets the PCC Eligibility Criteria will therefore share among themselves the compensation amount to which the victim would have been entitled.
+There is only one compensation payment per eligible Tobacco-Victim under the PCC Compensation Plan.
+The heirs of a Tobacco-Victim who passed away after March 8, 2019, and meets the PCC Eligibility Criteria will therefore share among themselves the compensation amount to which the victim would have been entitled.

-Only the Legal Representative of the Estate of the PCC-Claimant will be responsible for registering the claim on behalf of the Estate and for submitting the required documents once the claims process begins.
+Only the Legal Representative of the Estate of the Tobacco-Victim will be responsible for registering the claim on behalf of the Estate and for submitting the required documents once the claims process begins.

 The required documents vary depending on:

-• Whether the PCC-Claimant is deceased or still alive;
+whether the Tobacco-Victim is deceased or still alive;

-• The Province or Territory where the PCC-Claimant lived at the time of their death (or currently lives, if still alive);
+the Province or Territory where the Tobacco-Victim lived at the time of their death (or currently lives, if still alive); and

 Examples of Supporting Documents that will be required include:

-If the PCC-Claimant has passed away after March 8, 2019:
+If the Tobacco-Victim passed away after March 8, 2019:

 Further details and specific document requirements will be outlined in the Claim Forms, which will be posted to this website once the claims process begins.

 Please note that any cheque issued as a result of an approved claim will not be made payable to the Legal Representative personally.
-Cheques will be made payable to the PCC-Claimant or, where applicable, the Estate of the PCC-Claimant.
+Cheques will be made payable to the Tobacco-Victim or, where applicable, the Estate of the Tobacco-Victim.

 If you have registered, the Claims Administrator will contact you when it is time to file a claim.